kelvin-sudani/appointment-scheduling-app/README.md

 - You can also delete an event by clicking on it.
 First you will be prompted for an confirmation.

 ## Notes :
+### App will use the local time.It will show you all the available slots in your current timezone.
 - Weekly availability for each doctor is provided in terms of week days rather than a specific date.
 - I chose to use a calender component to handle appointment scheduling.
 However, it can be done in a tabular form as well.
 - These availability will act as an input constraint to the calender component to prevent a user from creating an event outside of the availability scope.
+-
 - sessionStorage is used for the sake of state persistance since there is not backend.